Protested game: Rules

-In 2020, the provision to protest a game was removed, as Rule 7.04 now reads:Protesting a game shall never be permitted, regardless of whether such complaint is based on judgment decisions by the umpire or an allegation that an umpire misapplied these rules or otherwise rendered a decision in violation of these rules.
+In 2020, the provision to protest a game was removed, as Rule 7.04 now reads:

+Protesting a game shall never be permitted, regardless of whether such complaint is based on judgment decisions by the umpire or an allegation that an umpire misapplied these rules or otherwise rendered a decision in violation of these rules.

 Upheld protests in MLB

-Upheld protests are a rare event; the below tables list upheld protests in MLB.
+Upheld protests were a rare event; the below tables list upheld protests in MLB.

 Resumed games

 Through 2019, the last season during which protests were allowed in MLB, there were only 15 known occurrences of a protest being upheld and the game being resumed from the point at which the protest was raised.

-The protesting team in a protested game has gone 9–6 when the game was resumed.
-Only three teams have protested a game that they did not lose, with two of the games ending tied and one game being called off.
+Of those 15 occurrences, the protesting team went on to win eight of the resumed games.

 Non-resumed games

-There have been other instances of a protest being upheld, with the game not resumed from the point at which the protest was raised.
+There have been other instances of a protest being upheld, with the game not resumed from the point at which the protest was raised; most often, the game was ordered replayed.
+In one instance, the game was declared a no contest, and in another instance, the protesting team was declared the winner without further play being ordered.
 Examples include: